 What causes claudication?

 Several medical problems can cause claudication, but the most common is peripheral artery disease.
-Peripheral artery disease (PAD) is caused by atherosclerosis, which is a hardening of the arteries from accumulation of cholesterol plaques that form on the inner lining of the arteries.
+Peripheral artery disease (PAD) is caused by atherosclerosis, which is a hardening of the arteries from the accumulation of cholesterol plaques that form on the inner lining of the arteries.
 This is especially common at branching points of the arteries in the legs.
-Blockage of the arteries from these plaques causes low blood flow to the muscles in the legs.
+The blockage of the arteries from these plaques causes low blood flow to the muscles in the legs.
 When walking or exercising the muscles in the legs require more blood flow to increase oxygen to the cells.
 Atherosclerotic plaques cause decreased blood flow and decreased oxygen.
 The muscles of the legs can ache and burn as a result of inadequate oxygen.
 This is felt as cramping in the legs.